Rocky Mountain Live Steamers

 The RMLS Journal was a very simple item prepared by Elizabeth Squires.
 It was just a letter-size of two or three sheets of paper, laid-out in a "landscape" format and folded vertically, so that it became 4 to 6 pages measuring 5-1/2 inches wide by 8-1/2 inches high, and she usually even stapled it along the folded edge.
 It was something she had fun doing, and that most Members appreciated getting in the mail.
 That was in the days before Xerox, etc. Elizabeth must have had access to a Mimeograph machine (which could print Duplicated Copies by using type-written stencils, and a special ink).
 There was never much text to them, except for noting which Members and Locos had attended the latest previous "Steam-Up", and how nice the weather had been, and that everyone enjoyed the Pot-Luck Lunch, etc. And usually the advance notice of the anticipated dates of the next "Steam-Up" were published.
 There was occasionally some member who sent in remarks of the progress of a particular locomotive project or repair, or thanking someone for his suggestions, or remarks about someone's "Trip" to visit a different Club Track, or a full-size "Steam Excursion" they had taken, or a reminder of an upcoming Steam Excursion, etc. Part of the annual Membership "Dues" (of $3 each) was to cover Postage expenses for the Journal, as well as to help defray refreshment and luncheon expenses for the Annual Picnic, etc. Elizabeth probably generously provided many things out of her own pocket.

 We are seeking copies of the RMLS Newsletter for the IBLS Library.
-If you can copies please contact Daris A Nevil.
+If you can provide copies please contact Daris A Nevil.

 References